Skip to content

 Cons

-• SMS and MMS are only offered on higher pricing tiers and have a capped message limit
+• SMS and MMS have a capped message limit

-• Call recording is only available on the higher-tier plans
+• Video call recording is only available on the higher-tier plans

 Nextiva is a VoIP phone service that supports calls in the US and Canada.
 It’s a good fit for businesses that run on Oracle Sales Cloud or Microsoft Dynamics since Nextiva offers integrations with both.

-• Engage: $40 per user per month for call center queueing, toll-free number and minutes, advanced reporting, website chatbots, and a Microsoft Teams integration
+• Engage: $25 per user per month to access call recording, a toll-free number and 2,000 toll-free minutes, video meeting recording, and Microsoft Teams integration

 Google Voice alternatives: Dialpad